hiveeyes/beradio/README.rst

     MQTT [Linux] --> Serial [Linux] --> Serial [Arduino] --> Bencode-over-Radio --> Node [Arduino]

-- Maybe send Bencode encoded '''structures''' over the air, to retain mapping information.
+- Maybe send Bencode encoded ''structures'' over the air, to retain mapping information.
 This would empower sensor nodes at the beginning of the chain to add named sensor points on demand.
 It will increase payload size, though.

 - Improve error handling and overall robustness.